 For the experiment depicted in Figure~\ref{fig:regression}, we repeat 500 simulations, each time sampling new datasets $\gD_P^{(1)}$, $\gD_P^{(2)}$, $\gD_Q^{(1)}$, and $\gD_Q^{(2)}$, each with 1000 samples.
 We use the regression-as-classification method of \citet{guhaconformal}, splitting the output space into 50 equally spaced bins.
 For the predictor, we train a multilayer perceptron (MLP) with a single hidden layer of 256 units and ReLU activations.
 For the density ratio estimator, we use an MLP with one hidden layer with 32 neurons, which we train to distinguish samples from $\gD_P^{(2)}$ and $\gD_Q^{(1)}$ by minimizing the logistic loss as common in density estimation tasks.
-For our methods, we repeat the optimization process in Algorithm~\ref{alg:ours} 10 times, each time updating all the weights $\vw$ using Adam \citep{kingma2014adam} with a learning rate of $0.1$.
+For our methods, we only considered the free-form parametrization for this experiment.
+We repeat the optimization process in Algorithm~\ref{alg:ours} for 10 steps, each time updating all the weights using Adam \citep{kingma2014adam} with a learning rate of $0.1$.